Obtaining the data can open up so much insight, but let us not forget that context is the place where everything starts to have meaning.

 What Do We Need To Look At For A True Picture?

 Jenny knows the importance of having a reason for everything.
 “It all comes down to relevance and the circumstances of what you want to track.
 Context and data have to work together.
-When there is context it provides a path to follow.”
+When there is the context it provides a path to follow.”

 “There are so many tools to use to track measurement, you have to recognise what fits best with the project in hand that enables you to easily interpret.
 Don’t just jump headfirst into analytics, do observational research and then dig deep into the data and validate.
 As an example, we did some user research and uncovered an issue with a search feature that all 10 of our participants experienced.
-Naturally this felt like a significant issue as it affected everybody we conducted research with and was on a business critical user journey.”
+Naturally, this felt like a significant issue as it affected everybody we conducted research with and was on a business-critical user journey.”

 “By checking the data afterwards we soon discovered that the journey was only taken by around 5% of the websites’ users.
 Armed with the insight from research and the data to show the impact, we made sure we could focus our time on fixing other areas of the user journey that were more reflective of the majority of the website traffic.”

 Creating a true interpretation beyond presumptions, spikes and department bias comes with accepting the unknown.
 Dave suggests, “Make a rational connection between what you want and the expectation from the customer.
 Numbers are assumptions until they become recognised into the behaviour you want to monitor and what signals the attitude from others.”